 Ransomware attacks are bound to increase in the coming years.
 This unfortunate trend is almost inevitable since ransomware creators are good at adapting to new technologies and continually developing sophisticated ransomware in return.

 There are two main matters of concern, according to the report.
 Ransomware has evolved in 2019 and 2020 and is currently able to attack virtually any sector, from governments to manufacturing firms to healthcare facilities – the list is endless.
-There is no one safe from ransomware attacks; again, ransom developers are increasingly adopting a trend of threatening to release critical information to the public upon successful hacks.
-This leaves high profile victims with virtually no option but to pay the ransom out of fear of leaking sensitive information.
+There is no one safe from who faced ransomware attacks; again, ransom developers are increasingly adopting a trend of threatening to release critical information to the public upon successful hacks.
+This leaves high-profile victims with virtually no option but to pay the ransom out of fear of leaking sensitive information.

 Here are some of the significant trends to watch out for;